Griesba/sfg-pet-clinic/README.md

 # dependency injection vs IoC
   dependency injection is class composition.
-You compose your classes with depency injection in mind.
+You compose your classes with dependency injection in mind.
   IoC is the runtime environment of your code. ie Springframework's IoC container.
 Spring is in control of the injection of dependency.